Client Relationships Guide: 13 Ways to Build Strong Relationships with Clients

 12. Ask for Feedback

 Asking for feedback provides your client an opportunity to express their opinion about how you delivered your services and recommend ways to improve.
 This will be valuable to you in building better relationships with other clients but also shows the client you ask how much you value their opinion and how much you value your quality of service.
-Create a survey through a platform like qualtrics or send them a PDF or Word doc questionnaire that allows them answer specific questions and provide general feedback.
+Create a survey through a platform like Qualtrics or send them a PDF or Word doc questionnaire that allows them answer specific questions and provide general feedback.
 After receiving it, follow up with a thank you and let them know you appreciate the time they spent providing it.

 Staying in touch with clients even after your project ends is a great way to extend your relationship beyond your immediate project.
-Share thought leadership you create, let them know you have developed a new skill, inform them of a key accomplishment you recently had with another client (name can be wittheld).
+Share thought leadership you create, let them know you have developed a new skill, inform them of a key accomplishment you recently had with another client (name can be withheld).
 This is a great way to reinforce your value and set yourself up for future business.

 Read: 5 Customer Experience Tips for Independent Contractors

-Learn more about the MBO Platform
+Learn more about MBO